Eczema - Overview

 Types of Eczema

 The causes of eczema vary from person-to-person.
 Eczema skin condition is usually a consequence of several factors working together, not just one factor in isolation.
-Some forms of eczema are triggered by substances that come in contact with our skin, such as soaps, cosmetics, clothing, detergents, jewellery, or sweat.
+Some forms of skin eczema are triggered by irritant substances that come in contact with our skin, such as soaps, cosmetics, clothing, detergents, jewellery or sweat.
 Environmental allergens, such as exposure to poison ivy or other poisonous plants, may also cause an outbreak of atopic eczema.
 Certain ingredients in cosmetics or skin care products may cause an eczema rash.
-Changes in temperature, humidity, or even psychological stress can lead to eczema.Read More
+Changes in temperature, humidity or even psychological stress can lead to eczema flare ups.

 Symptoms of Eczema

 The symptoms of eczema skin condition depend upon the type of eczema.
 The general symptoms include itchy, scaling skin with a parched appearance.
 The skin may crack and turn red or inflamed, leading to infection.
-The acute form may sometimes manifest as a colourless, ‘sticky’ fluid with crusts and scabs.
+The acute form may sometimes manifest as a colourless, sticky fluid with crusts and scabs.
 This is called ‘wet’ or ‘weeping’ eczema.
 Eczema in infants often affects the face, diaper area, front of the knee and back of the elbow.

 Homeopathic Treatment for Eczema

-Eczema Treatment Results
+Eczema Treatment Results at Dr Batra’s™

-At Dr Batra’s®, we have successfully treated thousands of eczema cases over the last 35 years.
+At Dr Batra’sTM, we have successfully treated thousands of eczema cases over the last 35 years.
 We have a success rate of 94.3% in treating skin disorders, including eczema.
 Homeopathy eczema treatment at Dr Batra's™ treats atopic eczema without any side-effects and toxicity.
 The expert homeopathic doctors determine the treatment based on a detailed case history as well as the evaluation of the extent and severity of the eczema symptoms.
-Homeopathic treatment shows quick response in terms of reducing flare-ups and in reducing the use of conventional treatment.
-It also reduces the possibility of hypersensitivity disorders such as allergies or asthma being triggered once eczema is treated successfully.
+Homeopathic treatment shows quick response with regards to reducing flare-ups and in reducing the use of conventional treatment.
+It also reduces the possibility of hypersensitivity disorders such as allergies or asthma being triggered once the eczema is treated successfully.